jooservices/laravel-ai-workflow-template/architecture/principles.md

 ---

-## 2. PHP 8.4 Strict Compliance
+## 2. PHP 8.4+ Strict Compliance

-### 🎯 Principle: Modern PHP Feature Adoption
+### 🎯 Principle: PHP 8.4+ Feature Adoption
-**What you must do:** Use PHP 8.4 features exclusively with strict typing and modern language patterns.
+**What you must do:** All code MUST target PHP 8.4+ and use modern language features with strict typing.

 **Why:** PHP 8.4 provides superior type safety, performance optimizations, and developer experience.
-Modern features enable better AI code generation, static analysis, and runtime performance.
-Strict compliance ensures consistent codebase patterns.
+Strict adoption of 8.4 features ensures consistent patterns, predictable behavior, and better support for AI tooling and static analysis.

-### 📋 Guidelines: PHP 8.4 Feature Usage
+### 📋 Guidelines: PHP 8.4+ Feature Usage

 #### 1. Enhanced Type System
-Leverage PHP 8.4's improved union types, intersection types, and generic support for better type safety.
+Leverage PHP 8.4 union types, intersection types, and improved type system support for better type safety.

 #### 2. Property Hooks and Readonly
 Use property hooks for computed properties and readonly for immutable data structures.